 “Nude on a Blue Cushion” by Amedeo Modigliani

-“Nude on a Blue Cushion” by Amedeo Modigliani is one of the dozens of nudes created by Modigliani in a modern style characterised by elongation of faces and figures, that echo precursors such as Titian, Goya, and Velázquez.
+“Nude on a Blue Cushion” by Amedeo Modigliani is one of the dozens of nudes created by Modigliani in a modern style characterized by elongation of faces and figures that echo precursors such as Titian, Goya, and Velázquez.
 However, Modigliani’s figures differ significantly in the level of raw sensuality they transmit.
 Unlike depictions of female nudes from the Renaissance to the nineteenth century, in which female nudity is couched in mythology or allegory, this series of paintings are without any such context, highlighting the painting’s eroticism.

 The several dozen nudes that Modigliani painted between 1916 and 1919 constitute many of his best-known works.
-Modigliani’s dealer commissioned this series of nudes and friend, who lent Modigliani the use of his apartment, supplied models, painting materials and paid him for his work.
-The paintings from this arrangement were therefore different from his earlier depictions of friends and lovers in that they were funded by Zborowski, his art dealer, either for his own collection or with an eye to their commercial potential.
+Modigliani’s dealer commissioned this series of nudes and friends, who lent Modigliani the use of his apartment, supplied models, painting materials, and paid him for his work.
+The paintings from this arrangement were, therefore, different from his earlier depictions of friends and lovers.
+These pictures were funded by Zborowski, his art dealer, either for his own collection or with an eye to their commercial potential.